nate-walter/nate-walter/README.md

 # Thanks for checking out my GitHub.
 I'm nate, a recent graduate from Flatiron School, New York, Data Science, where I worked on some pretty cool projects.
 My Capstone was my favorite, by far.
 It's an Image Classification Transfer-Learning Neural Network – check it out.
 It's pinned below (Diabetic-Retinopathy-Neural-Network).

 ## :atom: I’m currently working on a unique real-world project that's over a decade in the making!
-It's titled ***The-Great-Experiment*** and is pinned down below as well – Would you look at it
+It's titled ***The-Great-Experiment*** and is pinned down below as well – I'd be happy if you looked at it